 History and Physical

 Hymenoptera stings are almost always diagnosed clinically.
 For this reason, it is very important to get a good history.
 Patients with uncomplicated, local reactions typically present complaining of pain and swelling after a presumed or witnessed sting.
 Apidae and Vespidae stings usually cause immediate pain.
 The venom then causes a local reaction within minutes that can last for hours.
-Symptoms include pain, swelling, pruritis, bleeding.
-On exam, you may find erythema, edema, induration, increased warmth.
-In some instances, one may also see a stinger still attached in the skin (Apidae).
+Symptoms include pain, swelling, pruritis, and bleeding.
+On exam, you may find erythema, edema, induration, and increased warmth.
+In some instances, one may also see a stinger still attached to the skin (Apidae).
 Stingers are usually still attached to the venom sac and so should be removed from the skin by scraping, for example, with a credit card, not by squeezing or with tweezers.
 Fire ant stings also cause pain immediately with an associated burning/itching sensation which lasts a few minutes, then a wheal with surrounding erythema forms.
 Patients can also develop a sterile pustule within 24 hours.
 Most Hymenoptera sting reactions are self-limited, result in a small area of local inflammation, and resolve within a few days.
 LLRs may be larger (greater than 10 cm), more painful, and persist for a longer duration.
 The exaggerated response to the venom is likely secondary to an IgE-mediated mechanism.
 These reactions typically worsen over 48 hours and then resolve within 7 to 10 days.

-Evaluate Airway, Breathing, Circulation first.
+Evaluate Airway, Breathing, and Circulation first.